ASTRO’s Moonbin and Sanha to make their comeback next month

 Boyband ASTRO’s subunit, formed by members Moonbin and Sanha, will be returning with a new mini-album this March.

 On February 4, Fantagio Music announced via South Korean news outlet Newsen that the duo are set to drop their as-yet-unnamed sophomore mini-album in March.
-The upcoming record will be preceded by a pre-release single titled ‘Ghost Town’ arriving later this month.
+The upcoming record will be preceded by a pre-release single titled ‘Ghost Town’, which arrives next week.

 “Moonbin and Sanha will be releasing their second mini-album in March, ahead of which they will be dropping the pre-release single ‘Ghost Town’ on February 11.
 They will be showing a new and different side of themselves,” wrote the agency, as translated by Soompi.

 News of Moonbin and Sanha’s return comes less than a month after the boyband’s second subunit, formed by members JinJin and Rocky, had made their official debut with their mini-album ‘Restore’.
-That release had been led by the upbeat single ‘Just Breath’ and its music video depicting the duo in self-quarantine.
+That release had been led by the upbeat single ‘Just Breath’ which dropped alongside a music video that depicted the duo in self-quarantine.

 In other ASTRO news, Fantagio shared in late January that member MJ would be taking a hiatus from group activities due to health concerns.
 “During his recent promotions, ASTRO’s MJ noticed issues with his health, and so he went to the hospital for an in-depth checkup,” wrote the label in a statement.